mutasim77/ReactJS-Notebook/4.React Terms/README.md

 Components can be broken down into distinct pieces of functionality and used within other components.
 Components can return other components, arrays, strings and numbers.
 A good rule of thumb is that if a part of your UI is used several times (Button, Panel, Avatar), or is complex enough on its own (App, FeedStory, Comment), it is a good candidate to be a reusable component.
 Component names should also always start with a capital letter (```<Wrapper/>```  not ```<wrapper/>```).

 - ## props 🟤
-props are inputs to a React component.
+<code>props</code> are inputs to a React component.
 They are data passed down from a parent component to a child component.

 Remember that props are readonly.
 They should not be modified in any way: